August 1, 2022

 How to Get the Most Out of Your Dental Practice Transition

-Recently, Professional Transition Strategies Founder and President Kyle Francis sat down with Dr. Victoria Peterson for her “Investment Grade Practices” podcast to talk shop.
+Recently, Professional Transition Strategies (PTS) Founder and President Kyle Francis sat down with Dr. Victoria Peterson for her “Investment Grade Practices” podcast to talk shop.
 They laid out the reasons for understanding your options when it comes to getting the most out of your dental practice transition.
 Here, we outline the highlights from their conversation.

 What’s the right way of doing a transition?